 Make sure that all of the information you have for your contacts is correct before sending out your newsletter.
 Try to eliminate any duplicate contacts (they can be common in Excel spreadsheets!) and verify your mailing list is up to date.

-This can be done by deleting clearly incorrect addresses ("email@example.com" for example) and scanning through everything to make sure all information was recorded correctly is a must!
+This can be done by deleting clearly incorrect addresses (i.e. "email@example.com") and scanning through everything to make sure all information was recorded correctly.

 While this can seem a bit daunting, don’t worry!
 There are tools to help you clean up your databases.
-We suggest using Captain Verify to verify your email addresses.
+We suggest using Captain Verify to verify them for you.

 Cleaning up your mailing list is a very important step to take before sending out your newsletters.
-Not only does it help keep your email reputation safe (we will discuss this in more detail later in the article!) but it also keeps your database up-to-date and valuable.
+Not only does it help keep your email reputation safe (more on this later) but it also keeps your database up-to-date.

 Trish enjoying her spotless

-Another one of our tips is to think about collecting more information to help bulk up your database.
+Pro-Tip: Collect more information than just an email address.
 Noting a contact’s donation history, membership status, their interests, and other information is a great way to keep your database strong.
+This information will also help personalize your emails for a better open and response rate.

-We believe having a CRM for your nonprofit is the best way to easily accomplish this!
+Having a customer relationship management (CRM) tool for your nonprofit is the best way to easily accomplish this!
 It is a safe and reliable software to keep track of all of your contact information.
+AssoConnect's CRM tool is easy to use and updates automatically to help alleviate some of your admistrative work.

 When it comes to collecting more contacts for your mailing list - be careful!
-Never buy email lists, they will most likely contain false information, and most importantly, addresses of people who have not agreed to receive your newsletter.
+Never buy email lists, they will most likely contain false information, and most importantly, addresses of people who could mark your emails as spam.

 We strongly encourage that you only send your newsletter out to your contacts who have signed up to receive it.
 Include an unsubscribe link at the bottom of your newsletter just in case!